 The 1.6 8V HDI engine is fitted to vehicles from 2010 to 2016 and comes with three different power options.
 There are 75 BHP and 92 BHP models which both use the same injectors, turbo and ECU.
-These come fitted with a Bosch EDC17C10 ECU and a Mitsubishi TD02 waste gated turbo charger.
-The 75 BHP model generally only comes in the Partner and Berlingo vans.
+These come fitted with a Bosch EDC17C10 ECU and a Mitsubishi TD02 waste gated turbo charger with a electronic position sensor.